jay-j/nvim-config/README.md

 - how to go to the definition of a function that's in a different file?

+# TODO
+- implement two faster ways to search via `:grep -Ir "string" *`.
+There is a `:cw` and panel system.
+But maybe it gets confusing when the bottom panel is already open?
+- one that gets the currently selected word. `gs` for go to search.
+- the other where I can type in whatever I want

 # Keyboard Shortcuts
 - goto file named under cursor `gf`
 - switch to another open buffer `<Space> b`.